SteamServerUI/StationeersServerUI/readme.md

 This repo—yep, right here, is the canonical home of the project.
 It’s where the magic happens, and I’d love for it to stay the heart of our community!

-Forks are totally cool, but swapping URLs in the README can get a little confusing since it doesn’t reflect the project’s true origins.
-Let’s keep it simple and stick with the official links, yeah?
+Forks are totally cool for testing, but let’s keep it simple and stick with the official repo right here, yeah?
 We’re proudly pulling the UI components from this repo at @JacksonTheMaster.
-URLs linking back here just makes sense—good vibes and good practice!
+All URLs linking back here just makes sense—good vibes and good practice!

+### Branching Strategy

+To keep the chaos in check, here’s how we roll with branches:

+- **`main`**: Stable, production-ready code.
+Merges here are polished and tested.
+- **`nightly`**: The bleeding-edge dev branch—mostly stable, but still a work in progress.
+- **Feature branches**: Spin off from `nightly` for your work.
+Name them like `add-cool-thing`, eg. `add-linux-vine`.
+Keep ‘em short-lived.
+- **Fix branches**: Spin off from the branch with the issue for your work.
+Name it like  `fix.important-thing`, eg. `fix-steamcmd-installer` Keep ‘em short-lived and possibly tied to an issue or PR.

+### Versioning

+We follow [semantic versioning](https://semver.org/) in spirit—`MAJOR.MINOR.PATCH`—but the process is automated via `build.go`.
+Here’s the breakdown:

+- **`MAJOR`**: Bumped _manually_ for big, incompatible changes or major milestones.
+- **`MINOR`**: Incremented _manually_ for backwards-compatible features.
+- **`PATCH`**: _Auto-incremented on each build_ by `build.go` for bug fixes and small tweaks.

+The script updates `src/config/config.go`, builds the executable (e.g., `StationeersServerControl1.2.3_nightly`), and cleans up old builds.
+No need to mess with versions yourself—focus on the code, and the build handles the rest!

 ### How You Can Jump In